'Shark' Nibali wins cycling's Milan-San Remo classic

 The 28-year-old was controversially kicked off the Tour for elbowing Cavendish and causing a crash.

-As a result of the fall-out, governing body the UCI is introducing video technology for all major races.
+As a result governing body the UCI is introducing video technology for all major races.

-An official monitored television footage from different strategically-placed cameras -- fixed, on motorcycle and helicopter -- to view any infractions.